Chart Color Schemes

 AreaSearch assessment of residential development activity positions Two Wells among the top 25% of areas assessed nationwide

-Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Two Wells averaged around 136 new dwelling approvals per year.
-Between FY21 and FY25, an estimated 684 homes were approved, with another 48 so far in FY26.
-This averages to approximately 1.3 new residents arriving per new home over the past five financial years, suggesting balanced supply and demand conditions.
+AreaSearch analysis of ABS building approval numbers shows Two Wells averaged around 136 new dwelling approvals per year.
+Between FY-21 and FY-25, approximately 684 homes were approved, with another 48 approved in FY-26 so far.
+This results in an average of 1.3 new residents arriving per new home over the past five financial years, indicating balanced supply and demand creating stable market conditions.

 Frequently Asked Questions - Development